-Bringing a taste of ‘old town street Mexico’ to Leeds, walking into Neon Cactus is very much like stepping into the heart of Latin America.
-Its rustic charm emanates from the old wooden bar top and tables to the backdrop which sings of true Mexican spirit, with all the right spirits and trinkets on display, which make it a comfortable place to chill and chow during the day, and a lively hotspot at night.
+Bringing a taste of the ‘old town street vendors of Mexico’ to Leeds, walking into Neon Cactus is very much like stepping into the heart of Central America.
+Its rustic charm emanates from the old wooden bar top and tables to the bar backdrop which rings of true Mexican spirit, with all the right spirits and trinkets on display.
+It makes it a comfortable place to chill and chow during the day, and a lively hotspot at night.

-Drinks-wise, you should obviously delve into the tequila-based cocktails (Papaya Don’t Preach is a favourite, with its agave blanco base), whilst the ‘sip list’ is astounding – take a trip into real Latino culture in over 50 different variations of blanco, reposado and anejo.
-Their artisan offerings have helped the Leeds bar settle into Call Lane over the past half-decade, and it’s now one of the most favoured, only helped further by their food menu from the Mexican cantinas with tacos, tostadas and burritos, which has now grown into sister venue Cielo Blanco in Trinity Leeds.
+Drinks-wise, you should obviously delve into one of their five margaritas the tequila-based cocktails (El Saltamontes is a favourite, with its blend of El Jimador Reposado, tomato juice and cactus spices), whilst the ‘sip list’ is astounding – take a trip into real Latino culture in over 50 different variations of blanco, reposado and anejo.
+Their food offering has helped the Leeds bar settle into Call Lane over the past half-decade, and it’s now one of the best Mexican eateries around with their street food-inspired menu of tacos, nachos and burritos.

 Neon Cactus, 35 Call Lane, Leeds, West Yorkshire, LS1 7BT.

-One of the newer additions to Call Lane’s thriving nightlife hub is Roland’s Bar, and it’s attempting to offer something different from its neighbours – even if the décor isn’t such a contrast.
-Nonetheless, it works well – the little touches such as the brass beer taps, chalkboard menu, hanging mirrors, and fairly minimal furniture leave more space for folk to enjoy Roland’s two specialities – beer and music.
+Roland’s Bar offers something a little different from its neighbours – it’s a more laid-back, grown-up bar that makes the most of its small space.
+The little touches such as the brass beer taps, chalkboard menu, hanging mirrors and fairly minimal furniture leave more space for folk to enjoy Roland’s two specialities – beer and music.

 To a consistently fantastic playlist of classic soul music that’s bound to get the feet moving with little issue, Roland’s profess to love beer, and one look at their menu suggests they’re not lying.
-Here’s a bar, in the middle of Leeds which is aiming to give the city beers very few will have dug out before.
-Take the Icelandic Einstok beers, or perhaps the more traditional Portland beers on draught from across the pond.
-But it’s not just beer, they have an envious cocktail menu too, with the Margarita and Espresso Martini popular favourites.
-Roland’s aren’t re-writing the Call Lane bar handbook, they’re just giving it their own dimension.
+Here’s a bar, in the middle of Leeds which is aiming to give the city beers very few will have tried before.
+Take the Icelandic Einstok beers, or perhaps the more traditional Portland ales on draught from across the pond.
+But it’s not just beer, they have an envious cocktail menu too, with the Margarita and Espresso Martini popular favourites, as well as their own creations.
+Roland’s haven’t rewritten the Call Lane handbook, they’re just giving it their own dimension.

 Roland’s Bar, 39 Call Lane, Leeds, West Yorkshire, LS1 7BT.

 Norman Bar is quite unique in that it’s the Jekyll and Hyde of Call Lane.
 By day it’s a chilled out bar that has the potential to be a cool city centre haunt to pop your head in.
-The staff tend to know what they’re doing and take pride in the range of drinks – its hard not to agree, whether you’re after beer, wine, spirits or cocktails.
+The staff tend to know what they’re doing and take pride in the range of drinks, whether you’re after beer, wine, spirits or cocktails.

 Norman Bar, 36 Call Lane, Leeds, West Yorkshire, LS1 6DT.